cloudfulcrum-ai/cf-sf-secure-quality-gate/README.md

 # Secure Quality Gate

+    This repository contain GitHub Action designed to scan changed metadata to find issues using Salesforce Code Analyzer.
+The action is packaged as a Docker container and provides a specialized function.

+**cf-sf-secure-quality-gate**

     Runs a security scan and fails if issues are found in delta changes before deployment.

-**cf-sf-secure-quality-gate**

 * **Inputs**:
     * **source-directory**: Path to source files.